spydx/www_kefo_no/about.md

 {% avatar {{ site.github_username }} size=150 %}

-Fun loving guy, having a passion for secure coding, dogs and the outdoors.
+Fun-loving guy who has a passion for secure coding, dogs, and the outdoors.

-You'll either find me running around on some mountain with my dog or benched behind the computerscreen until the late nights.
+You'll either find me running around on some mountain with my dog or benched behind the computer screen until the late nights.

-Currently doing my masters in Software Engineering at the University in Bergen.
+Masters in Software Engineering with a focus on security at the University in Bergen.

-My paper is about Security in Microservice architecture.
+My paper is about Capability-based Security in distributed systems.

 Do not hesitate to contact me